PowerTea-2/MPCP-pdf-details/README.md

 **MPCP** is the protocol.

-**AetherSync** is the implementation and tooling built around it.
+**AethroSync** is the implementation and tooling built around it.

 - MPCP defines behavior, timing, and cryptographic structure
-- AetherSync executes and exposes that system
+- AethroSync executes and exposes that system

 This separation ensures the protocol remains independently verifiable.